sg893052/sonic-buildimage/devops/telemetry/SONiC Threshold feature spec.md

 1. Verify CLI command to configure shared/headroom priority-group threshold on a port.
 2. Verify CLI command to configure unicast/multicast queue threshold on a port.
+3. Verify CLI command to configure buffer pool threshold globally.
+4. Verify CLI command to configure buffer pool threshold on a port.
+5. Verify CLI command to configure device threshold.
-3. Verify if priority-group shared and priority-group headroom thresholds can be configured on a port.
+6. Verify if priority-group shared and priority-group headroom thresholds can be configured on a port.
-4. Verify if queue unicast and queue multicast thresholds can be configured on a port.
+7. Verify if queue unicast and queue multicast thresholds can be configured on a port.
+8. Verify if service pool thresholds can be configured globally.
+9. Verify if service pool thresholds can be configured on a port.
+10. Verify if device threshold can be configured.
-5. Verify if priority-group and queue threshold configuration can be done on a port.
+11. Verify if priority-group, queue and service-pool threshold configuration can be done on a port.
-6. Verify if the same threshold value can be configured on multiple port's priority-group/queue.
+12. Verify if the same threshold value can be configured on multiple port's priority-group/queue/pool.
-7. Verify if configured threshold for priority-group can be cleared using the clear command.
+13. Verify if configured threshold for priority-group can be cleared using the clear command.
-8. Verify if configured threshold for queue can be cleared using the clear command.
+14. Verify if configured threshold for queue can be cleared using the clear command.
+15. Verify if configured threshold for service-pool can be cleared using the clear command.
+16. Verify if configured threshold for device can be cleared using the clear command.
-9. Verify CLI show command to display all the currently configured thresholds across priority-groups on each port.
+17. Verify CLI show command to display all the currently configured thresholds across priority-groups on each port.
-10. Verify CLI show command to display all the currently configured thresholds across queues on each port.
+18. Verify CLI show command to display all the currently configured thresholds across queues on each port.
+19. Verify CLI show command to display all the currently configured thresholds across service pools globally or on each port.
-11. Verify CLI show command to display threshold breaches.
+20. Verify CLI show command to display threshold breaches.
-12. Verify CLI clear command to clear priority-group threshold.
+21. Verify CLI clear command to clear priority-group threshold.
-13. Verify CLI clear command to clear queue threshold.
+22. Verify CLI clear command to clear queue threshold.
-14. Verify CLI clear command to clear threshold breaches.
+23. Verify CLI clear command to clear threshold breaches.

 ## ThresholdOrch
 1. Verify if threshold configuration from config DB is received by ThresholdOrch.